 Talking of screen – Wacom One and Huion Kamvas 13 has a similar screen in terms of resolution but the color accuracy on Huion is way better than Wacom.

 Next coming to the stylus, even though Wacom has a highly acclaimed Pro-grade stylus (called Wacom Pro pen 2) but they decided to cheap out and have provided an inferior stylus with Wacom One with only 4096 levels of pressure sensitivity.

-In comparison, Huion went all out and have included a stylus with 8192 levels of pressure sensitivity.
-This is the same stylus that comes with their much expensive premium Huion tablets.
+In comparison, Huion went all out and has included a stylus with 8192 levels of pressure sensitivity.
+This is the same stylus that comes with their much-expensive premium Huion tablets.